lsst-sitcom/sitcomtn-118/index.rst

     *Cutout of a regular intrafocal donut in the u-band, on detector 002 at a zenith angle of 0.0 degrees.*

 Donuts like these, depcited in Figures 2 and 3, are an example of what would be passed through the WEP and OFC algorithms to generate the following results.
+The standard deviation of the intensity is 25.74 electrons per pixel for the giant donut and 41.97 electrons per pixel for the regular donut.
+This result confirms that there is a much higher signal-to-noise ratio for the regular donuts.